Is OEPTC applied for and rent/property tax declared?

 If a newcomer, was immigration section completed?

-Were the spouse and dependants all added?
+Were the spouse and all dependants added?

 Change in spousal status?

 All slips received by client that they expected (and should expect) to receive, and all entered?
-Is autofill advisable to catch ones that the client may be missing?
+Is autofill advisable to catch ones the client may be missing?

 Does UFile summary show GST/HST credit, Trillium benefit, and child benefit in amounts expected?